 The Clinical Mental Health Counseling Program uses the Counselor Preparation Comprehensive Examination (CPCE) as the exit requirement for the program.
 This examination assesses students' knowledge and ability to apply theoretical constructs learned throughout the program.
-This exam consists of multiple-choice questions that require students to demonstrate mastery of the core content areas as designated by state licensure standards.
-The CPCE is taken during October and may be retaken the following March if it is not passed in October.
+This exam consists of multiple-choice questions that require students to demonstrate mastery of the core content areas as designated by the standards of practice and state licensure requirements.
+The CPCE is taken during October and may be retaken the following February/ March if it is not passed in October.

 Corresponding

 Core Area Program Course

-Professional Orientation
+Professional Orientation on

 and Ethical Practice CNL 590, 602

-Social and Cultural Identity CNL 601
+Social and Cultural Ide ntity CNL 601

-Human Growth and Develo pment CNL 606
+Human Growth and De evelopment CNL 606

-Career Development CNL 611, 635
+Career Development CNL 611

-Helping Relationships CNL 600, 603, 607, 609
+Counseling and CNL 600, 603, 607,

+Helping Relationships 609, 614, 620, 621,

+630, 631, 637, 638

-Group Work CNL 610, 635
+Group Work CNL 610, 630, 631, 637, 638

-Assessment CNL 604, 608
+Assessment CNL 608, 614, 620, 621,

+630, 631, 637, 638

-Research and Program Eval uation CNL 605
+Research and Program Evaluation CNL 605

-To be eligible for the exam, students must be in their final semester of core course work, with the exception of the internship experience.
-During the course registration period before the semester in which students intend on taking the examination, students will register by enrolling in CNL 697 Comprehensive Examination on WebAdvisor.
-Failure to adhere to University course registration deadlines will likely delay graduation.
+To be eligible for the exam, students must be in their final semesters of core course work, with the exception of the practicum II and internship experience.
+During the course registration period before the semester in which students intend on taking the examination, students will register by enrolling in CNL 697 Comprehensive Examination and guidelines provided by the CPCE credentialing and education organization.
+Failure to adhere to university course registration deadlines will likely delay graduation.